HMS Rawalpindi

-HMS Rawalpindi was a British armed merchant cruiser (a converted ocean liner employed as a convoy escort, as a patrol vessel, or to enforce a blockade) that was sunk in a surface action against the German battlecruisers and during the first months of the Second World War.
+HMS Rawalpindi was a British armed merchant cruiser (a converted ocean liner employed as a convoy escort, as a patrol vessel, or to enforce a blockade) that was sunk in a surface action against the German battleships and during the first months of the Second World War.
 Her captain was Edward Kennedy.

 Service history

 Merchant service

 The ship started life as the Peninsular and Oriental Steam Navigation Company (P&O) ocean liner Rawalpindi, built by Harland and Wolff.
 She was launched on 26 March 1925 by Lady Birkenhead, the wife of F. E. Smith, 1st Earl of Birkenhead, and joined the P&O fleet in September of the same year.
 She was named after the city of Rawalpindi, a British garrison town in what is now Pakistan.
 She had berths for 307 First Class and 288 Second Class passengers, and was employed on the London to Bombay service.

 Naval service

 The Admiralty requisitioned Rawalpindi on 26 August 1939 and had her converted into an armed merchant cruiser by the addition of eight elderly 6 in (150 mm) guns and two 3 in (76 mm) guns.
 She was set to work from October 1939 in the Northern Patrol covering the area around Iceland.
 On 19 October in the Denmark Strait, Rawalpindi intercepted the German tanker Gonzenheim (4,574 grt), which had left Buenos Aires on 14 September.
 The tanker was scuttled by her crew before a boarding party could get on board.